EgemenErin/Fluid_Simulation/README.md

 **Run the simulation by executing:** python fluid_simulation.py

-**Acknowledgments**
+### Acknowledgments

 I would like to extend my sincere thanks to my mathematician friend for their invaluable help in understanding the mathematical foundations behind fluid dynamics and the Navier–Stokes equations.
 Their insights played a significant role in making this project possible.
+I wouldnt be able to follow and figure out the equations if it werent him.
+He helped me lots of amounts over these past three months with these projects and even contributed while i was dealing with my finals.